Demographic Data Look Backward, But Investors Must Look Forward

 The Opportunity

-We liked Chimney Hill because it was located in the middle of a growth corridor along I-75 between Cincinnati & Dayton.
-It was also a uniquely designed asset with good construction quality, and it was well-located within its submarket.
+We liked Chimney Hill because it was strategically located in an obvious growth corridor.
+It was also a uniquely designed asset with very competitive floor plans, good construction quality, and a competitive location in its submarket.
 In addition, although it was a smaller property, it had an on-site leasing office and a full-time on-site manager.
-This allowed us to underwrite the purchase inclusive of all management costs, including salaries, and to manage it remotely.
+This allowed us to underwrite the NOI inclusive of all remote management costs, including salaries for the on-site management staff that we would need to manage day-to-day operations remotely.

 What We Did

-The lack of liquidity in Ohio at the time created a buyer's market, and this enabled us to negotiate very favorable acquisition terms that would almost fully protect our downside.
-On the other hand, owning the property meant that we could participate in the recovery upside we envisioned.
-Our favorable purchase price gave us a nearly free option on the latter, and since we were patient capital, time was on our side.
-In addition, thanks to our capital markets experience, we were able to place the debt directly with a CMBS conduit at nearly full leverage with no recourse whatsoever.
-This increased our return on equity and lowered our risk.
+Most important, owning the property meant that we could participate in the recovery that we envisioned.
+Our favorable purchase price gave us a nearly free option on our recovery thesis, and since we were patient capital, time was on our side.
+In addition, thanks to our capital markets experience, we were able to place the debt directly with a CMBS conduit at nearly full leverage with no recourse.
+This increased our return on equity and lowered our risk related to recourse and personal guarantees.

-After closing, we increased occupancy from 85% to 95% almost immediately.
-Ultimately, we were able to increase NOI by over 80%, and this allowed us to refinance the original CMBS debt with new FNMA debt on more favorable terms.
-The refinancing returned 100% of initial equity capital plus a significant tax-deferred profit.
-Most important, we accomplished these results in a market that many thought was stagnant at best.
+After closing, we increased occupancy from 85% to 95% almost immediately with more efficient management.
+Ultimately, we were able to increase NOI by over 80% vs NOI at closing, and this allowed us to refinance the original CMBS debt with new FNMA debt on much more favorable terms in 2016.
+This capital event returned 100% of initial equity capital plus a significant tax-deferred profit.
+Most important, we accomplished these results in a tertiary Midwest market that many thought was stagnant.

 Epilogue

-Ironically, the article and the data it relied upon failed to predict the turn around that was already underway.
-Today, the steel mill is contributing to record revenues at its parent company, the I-75 corridor is burgeoning with new growth, Intel just announced the largest single private-sector investment in Ohio history, and the Cincinnati MSA is posting its strongest demographic data since 1950.
+Nevertheless, the data that the article relied upon was backward looking, just like the article itself, and the article failed to recognize the recovery that was already underway.
+Today, the steel mill is running at full capacity and contributing to record revenues to its parent company, which just announced a planned $500 million upgrade to the plant's blast furnaces.
+This $500 million investment will secure the plant's future for another generation.
+In addition, the local market is burgeoning with new growth, Intel just announced the largest single private-sector investment in Ohio history, and the Cincinnati MSA is posting its strongest demographic data since 1950.

 *Unaudited.
 Past performance is no guarantee.